Dual Occupancy Design for Complex Sites

 • Slope, access or servicing complexity

-• Established suburban or semi-rural neighbourhoods
+• Established suburban or semi-rural neighbourhood

 Understanding dual occupancy on complex sites